hhamza1/fem-github-user-search/README.md

 ### The challenge

 The challenge is to build out a GitHub user search app using the GitHub users API and get itlooking as close to the design as possible.
-This challenge would be built using Vue.js (First attempt to learn it)
+This challenge would be built using ReactJS

 The users should be able to: